AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS-Flow-Recycle-Final-Report.md

 Figure 7: This graph compares reactor performance with the tap flush to the recirculator inner diameter to the baseline test without flow recycle.
 The valve was opened for the recycle line trial at approximately 5.5 hours in.

+This communiates the fact that the sedimentation tank's bottom geometry may be the limiting factor for flow recycle.
+As such, it may be beneficial to wait to conduct subsequent tests on for flow recycle until a new optimal bottom geometry is design to prevent floc blanket collapse.

 ## Conclusions
 Based on the above data, the HRS team is unable to conclude whether the recycle line will actually help the longevity of the floc blanket.
 Results thus far have not been promising, but different approaches and tests are ongoing.
 The team believes that adjusting the entrance of the tap itself and that incorporating a peristaltic pump to reverse water flow in the favored direction to increase floc blanket longevity could also make the recycle line effective.

-Experiment 1 involved the installation of a recycle line.
-This resulted in decreased reactor performance, as the effluent turbidity resulted in a consistent ~30 NTU increase versus the baseline trial throughout the test.
+The installation of a recycle line resulted in decreased reactor performance, as the effluent turbidity resulted in a consistent ~30 NTU increase versus the baseline trial throughout the test.
 Furthermore, water tended to flow up both the recirculator and recycle line rather than down the recycle line, opposing the movement of water along the recirculator.

-Experiment 2 demonstrated that performing the test with the recycle line closed for the initial portion of the experiment yielded the same results as Experiment 1 despite hopes that doing so would allow for the direction of flow to be reversed.
+In an effort to correct the direction of flow back down the recycle line, the subteam was able to conclude that that performing the test with the recycle line closed for the initial portion of the experiment yielded the same results as Experiment 1.
+Despite hopes that doing so would allow for the direction of flow to be reversed, performance remained the same.

-Experiment 3 involved a new approach; the design of the tap at the top of the recycle line was taken into consideration and a new one was installed such that the tap was flush with the inside of the tube settler.
+Still unable to achieve the correct direction of flow, the subteam decided to take a new approach: reanalyzing the geometry of our reactor.
+The design of the tap at the top of the recycle line was taken into consideration and a new one was installed such that the tap was flush with the inside of the tube settler.
 This experiment yielded results that were strikingly similar to our baseline trial; this leads us to believe that the bottom geometry of the reactor may be inhibiting the effectiveness of the recycle line.

 ## Future Work
 Future directions for Flow Recycle include incorporating a peristaltic pump along the recycle line to force water in the direction opposing flow along the recirculator to help increase floc blanket longevity.
 Incorporation of the peristaltic pump would correct direction of flow in the recycle line.
 This could serve as proof of concept if it improves reactor performance, and future HRS subteams could then work to develop a method of correcting flow without the use of a pump.